 Radicalisation is the process by which a person comes to support terrorism and forms of extremism.
-During the process of radicalisation it is possible to intervene to prevent vulnerable people being radicalised – All staff at GSSC Channel Trained by Jan 2016.
+During the process of radicalisation it is possible to intervene to prevent vulnerable people being radicalised – All staff at GSSC are Channel Trained

 Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
 It provides a ‘channel’ for schools to make referrals if they have a concern.